MarkSherstan/MPU-6050-9250-I2C-CompFilter/README.md

 ## Registry Maps and Sensitivity Values for MPU-6050

 Values retrieved from the MPU-6050 Register Map and Descriptions Revision 4.2 located [here](https://www.invensense.com/wp-content/uploads/2015/02/MPU-6000-Register-Map1.pdf) and the Product Specification Revision 3.4 located [here](https://www.invensense.com/wp-content/uploads/2015/02/MPU-6000-Datasheet1.pdf).
+Documentation can also be found in the /Resources folder.

 Configure the gyroscope on 0x1B and the accelerometer on 0x1C as per data sheets with the following values: